-Policy Analysis Policy H-1.6 Infill Housing: Encourage The proposed zoning code amendment housing development on existing infill sites will allow housing development on parcels in order to efficiently utilize existing created through Urban Lot Splits this infrastructure. results in denser and more efficient use of space to increase housing in already developed areas.

-Policy Analysis Policy H-2.9 First Time Home Buyers: The proposed zoning code amendment Encourage affordable housing for first time would result in smaller lots and more home buyers. housing units for sale, which would reduce the cost of new homes and increase affordability for first time home buyers.
-Policy H-3.2 Improve Accessibility to The proposed zoning code amendment Housing: Make it easier to develop would result in smaller lots and more housing for seniors and persons with housing units for sale, which would reduce disabilities. the cost of new homes and increase affordability for seniors and people with disabilities.
-Program H-4.1.2 Reduce Capacity Fees The ordinance waves capacity fees for for Smaller Units: Consider charging water housing units of 750 SF or less which are and sewer capacity fees based on the size associated with Urban Lot Splits. of the unit (either square feet or number of bedrooms) in order to ensure that each unit pays its fair share for capacity costs.
+Policy Analysis Policy H-1.6 Infill Housing: Encourage The proposed zoning code amendment will housing development on existing infill sites in allow housing development on parcels created order to efficiently utilize existing through Urban Lot Splits this results in denser infrastructure. and more efficient use of space to increase housing in already developed areas.
+Policy H-2.9 First Time Home Buyers: The proposed zoning code amendment would Encourage affordable housing for first time result in smaller lots and more housing units home buyers. for sale, which would reduce the cost of new homes and increase affordability for first time home buyers.
+Policy H-3.2 Improve Accessibility to Housing: The proposed zoning code amendment would Make it easier to develop housing for seniors result in smaller lots and more housing units and persons with disabilities. for sale, which would reduce the cost of new homes and increase affordability for seniors and people with disabilities.
+Program H-4.1.2 Reduce Capacity Fees for The ordinance waves capacity fees for Smaller Units: Consider charging water and housing units of 750 SF or less which are sewer capacity fees based on the size of the associated with Urban Lot Splits. unit (either square feet or number of bedrooms) in order to ensure that each unit pays its fair share for capacity costs.